adamcrossland/jobsearchlog/README.md

 It stores all of its data in the browser's *localStorage*, so there is no server component, and no data goes anywhere.
 Secure.
 Private.
 Nice.

+It is also a Progressive Web App that caches all of its required resources, so you can keep track of your job applications while you are camping in the mountains.

 This application is hosted at https://jobsearchlog.com